-M/s.
-PR & Associates, Cost Accountants, Bhubaneswar were appointed as Internal Auditors of the Company for the financial year 2021-2022 by the Board of Directors pursuant to the Section 138 of the Companies Act, 2013 read with Companies (Accounts) Rules, 2014.
+The Internal Auditors, M/s.
+PR & Associates, Cost Accountants, Bhubaneswar conduct internal audits periodically and submit their reports to the Resolution Professional and he has reviewed the report from time to time.
+For Financial Year 2023-24, M/s.
+PR & Associates, Cost Accountants, Bhubaneswar has been appointed as Internal Auditors of the Company by the Resolution Professional pursuant to the Section 138 of the Companies Act, 2013 read with Companies (Accounts) Rules, 2014.